pvjulien/pvjulien/README.md

 ### Hi there 👋

+- 🔭 Philosopher
+- 🤖 Working on artificial intelligence
+- 🏫 At Eindhoven University of Technology

 <!--
 **pvjulien/pvjulien** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.